-Reference No. 8.1 Identified Risk Egress from beach Rating Low

-The finish area includes p competitors and spectato syringes etc which all pose a risk to
+Reference No. 8.1 Identified Risk Egress from beach Rating Low The finish area includes p competitors and spectato syringes etc which all pose a risk to Strategies: the Dettract Joland Authority Gain permission from Sweep beach of any h the Rottnest Island Authority azards before finish. - Sign post fixed hazard - First Aid tent at finish line.

-Strategies:

-- Gain permission from the Rottnest Island Authority

-- Sweep beach of any h azards before finish.

-- Sign post fixed hazard Is

-- First Aid tent at finish line.